Ekberjan/Iris_Image_Matching/README.md

 **C++ based iris image verification code using OpenCV**

 This iris verification algorithm is originally based on *A Biometric System for Iris OSIRIS version 4.1* developed by Telecom Sud Paris.
+The original version is based on C-style OpenCV, whereas this version is based on C++.
 You may access the original version here:

 http://svnext.it-sudparis.eu/svnview2-eph/ref_syst/Iris_Osiris_v4.1/